Die cut stickers are by far the most popular sticker option. If you are researching custom stickers, you are bound to stumble over the term.

 The term die cut is not related to the material of your sticker.
 You can still choose your perfect material to make your sticker waterproof, durable, sparkly, or have a glossy or matte finish.

-A great place to start is our materials page.
+A great place to start is our materials page or you can take our quiz right here.
 We can die cut any material so browse the features of each and find your perfect match to create a great-looking sticker.

 The term comes from an old cutting technique using pre-made metal ‘dies’.
 You can imagine a die to look like a cookie cutter.